rallawy/french-paintings-human-detection/README.md

 4. Model Training and Testing

 ## Dataset:
-To collect the data I webscraped the website Web Gallery of Art to get the images for the dataset.
+To collect the data I webscraped the website [Web Gallery of Art](https://www.wga.hu/) to get the images for the dataset.
 Images were filtered by French Paintings only.
 French paitnings were chosen because they represent more humans than other countries, which means we have enough data to train the model, I also have a BA in French language and literature which makes it easier to interpet the paintings.

+[Click here](https://osf.io/twb32/) to acess my dataset in my OSF account.

 ### Annotations: